Last Updated on March 11, 2023

 Antelope Canyon Tour

+Unfortunately, visitors to Antelope Canyon can only see it with a tour guide.
+The canyon is located on Navajo Nation land, and access is strictly regulated in order to protect the fragile ecosystem.
 Due to its spiritual significance, Antelope Canyon was named a Navajo Tribal Park in 1997.
 This is why when visiting Antelope Canyon, the canyon cannot be entered without a tour guide present.
 Visitors must also obtain a parking permit before touring the canyon.

 The Navajo Indian Reservation controls the price of the Antelope Canyon entrance fees.
 This ensures that all companies that offer Navajo guided tours to Antelope Canyon cannot price gauge; the pricing must all be the same.